Even if you know nothing about Japan, I would wager you've heard of Mount Fuji (or tentacle porn).

 However, Mount Fuji is the centerpiece of this urbanization taking place in Japan's mountains.

 Ten “stations” dot the path up to Fuji's summit, each with a store selling everything from overpriced food and drink to climbing equipment (including walking sticks, flashlights, and rain gear).
 You can even buy oxygen canisters for ¥1,500 to deal with the not-so-extreme altitude.

 Most visitors to Mount Fuji begin their journey at the “fifth station” at an elevation of 7,562 ft / 2,305 m; this is the highest point accessible by car.
 The fifth station has an enormous parking lot, convenience stores, restaurants, souvenir shops, bathrooms, firemen, police, lodging, a guidance center, a post office, a shrine, lockers, and even a prefectural management office.
 It's literally larger and more developed than some villages I've been to.

 Seventy-five hundred people?
-That enough to fill over twenty-two 787 Dreamliners (an arbitrary, but adequately large sounding comparison – also, a 787 Dreamliner is a passenger aircraft in case you got left behind there).
+That is enough to fill over twenty-two 787 Dreamliners (an arbitrary, but adequately large-sounding comparison – also, a 787 Dreamliner is a passenger aircraft in case you got left behind there).

 In the words of Atsugiri Jason, “Why Japanese people!?“